 Brush the wings with the Cajun barbecue sauce and turn.
 Sauce the other side and grill until extra crispy, deeply browned in areas, and tender.
 This takes about another 15 minutes.

 Brush wings again with sauce and turn.
 Brush the other side.
 Give it 90 more seconds on the grill and remove.

 Serving your Cajun Smoked Wings

-Serve warm with Ranch or Blue Cheese (or nothing, the way I like em) and enjoy the exultations of joy from your friends and family.
+Serve warm with Ranch, Blue Cheese, and/or bbq sauce (or nothing, the way I like em) and enjoy the exultations of joy from your friends and family.

 - 1 Tbs Brown Sugar